eohomegrownapps/wikiquiznotes/overview.md

 ## Detailed description

-WikiQuiz is a educational game which tries to generate questions on a topic you specify using a matching Wikipedia article.
-It utilises MediaWiki's API to request articles based on a topic[1] then parses the page and finds facts it can reliably understand, which it forms into questions using the simplenlg library (e.g. "The Vikings were Scandinavian seafarers --> What were the Vikings?").
-Each question is presented with 3 answers, 1 being the correct one taken from the parsed sentence and the other 2 being 'dud' answers[2].`
+WikiQuiz is an educational game which tries to generate questions on a topic you specify using a matching Wikipedia article.
+It utilises MediaWiki's API to request an article based on a topic[1] then parses the page to find facts it can reliably understand using the Apache OpenNLG library, which it forms into questions using the simplenlg library (e.g. "The Vikings were Scandinavian seafarers --> What were the Vikings?").
+Each question is presented with 3 answers, 1 being the correct one taken from the parsed sentence and the other 2 being 'dud' answers.

 [1]: Tues 30/07/14: currently only requests the topic, but we hope to later add
      functionality to find and use other relevant articles.